 In contrast to the retro chic of the Bialetti Moka Express and the sleek, curved elegance of the Venus, this model is more workmanlike.
 It emphasizes function over form.
 While it isn’t as much of a “looker,” it’s a good “cooker” for brewing coffee.
 The handle juts out further away from the pot than the handle on the Venus, so you won’t ever have to move your hand into uncomfortably hot territory above the burner when you’re grabbing it.

 Its lid hinges quite freely, so it may not always stay shut as you’re pouring.
 You also have to open it with your thumb while holding the handle, which takes some dexterity and a little practice.

 The Kitty is compatible with gas, electric, and ceramic stoves, and you’d be hard-pressed to find a moka pot that combines portability and durability as well as this one.

 - Handle position makes it easy to grab the unit safely

 - Not as stylish as other Bialetti models

 - Challenging lid

-We’re getting away from the Italian heritage here and into a Québec brand with a model that’s made in China, but the Cuisinox Roma Coffeemaker is still nicely crafted with a sleek, minimalist design.
+We’ve left Italy now and we’re into a Québec brand with a model that’s made in China, but the Cuisinox Roma Coffeemaker is still nicely crafted with a sleek, minimalist design.
 Like the Bialetti Kitty (also made mostly in China) it is made from stainless steel, but it’s considerably more expensive at around $100.

 What you get for that price is a model that’s built to last.
 It’s a good long-term investment.
 If you buy this espresso maker, you can expect it to still be brewing coffee years from now.